-On February 14, Clementine Ray, former president of American Federation of Government Employees Local 2109, was indicted in U.S. District Court for the Western District of Texas on one count of wire fraud in an unspecified sum from the Temple-based union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 15, Christy Coppin, former office secretary for American Federation of Government Employees Local 2250, was indicted in U.S. District Court for the Eastern District of Oklahoma with theft and embezzlement from the Muskogee-based union in the sum of $52,738.
+The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡